TheresaLui/SelfHelpContent_v2/articles/microsoft.aip/protectopencontent-cantapplyprotection.md

 	* If you have a value defined under SecurityGroupObjectId, it means you need to add your user to the group shows in that field in order to use RMS

-	* More information about RMS OnBoarding policy can be found here: [Set-AadrmOnboardingControlPolicy](https://docs.microsoft.com/powershell/module/aadrm/set-aadrmonboardingcontrolpolicy?view=azureipps)
+	* For more information about RMS OnBoarding policy, see [Set-AadrmOnboardingControlPolicy](https://docs.microsoft.com/powershell/module/aadrm/set-aadrmonboardingcontrolpolicy?view=azureipps)

-4. Verify that you are trying to apply label for a supported file type and that the file is not password protected: [File types supported by the Azure Information Protection client](https://docs.microsoft.com/azure/information-protection/rms-client/client-admin-guide-file-types#files-that-cannot-be-protected-by-default)
+4. Verify that you are trying to apply a label for a supported file type and that the file is not password protected.
+See [File types supported by the Azure Information Protection client](https://docs.microsoft.com/azure/information-protection/rms-client/client-admin-guide-file-types#files-that-cannot-be-protected-by-default).
-5. If you are installing on Office 2010, make sure you have defined ServiceLocation parameter [as shown here](https://docs.microsoft.com/azure/information-protection/rms-client/client-admin-guide-install#to-install-the-azure-information-protection-client-by-using-the-executable-installer)
+5. If you are installing on Office 2010, make sure that you have defined the ServiceLocation parameter [as shown here](https://docs.microsoft.com/azure/information-protection/rms-client/client-admin-guide-install#to-install-the-azure-information-protection-client-by-using-the-executable-installer)
-6. Azure Information Protection does not support having multiple version of Office installed and multiple users signed in to Office.
-Try to logout all users logged into Office and try again [More information](https://docs.microsoft.com/azure/information-protection/requirements#applications)
+6. Azure Information Protection does not support having multiple versions of Office installed or multiple users signed in to Office.
+Log out all users from Office and try again.
+See [requirements](https://docs.microsoft.com/azure/information-protection/requirements#applications)
 7. If you are still experiencing the issue, collect Azure Information Protection client logs and attach the exported logs to this ticket

 ### Export Azure Information Protection logs

 1. Open an Office document or create a new email in Outlook
-2. Select the **Protect** or **Sensitivity** button -> **Help and feedback**
+2. Select the **Protect** or **Sensitivity** button, and **Help and feedback**
 3. Select **Export Logs**
-4. Save the logs to your choice of location, and attach them to this service request
+4. Save the logs to your local disk, and then attach them to the service request

 ## **Recommended Documents**